 Regardless of whether you were able to detect the attack before it happened or not, focus on getting away from the site of the terrorist attack as quickly as possible.
 The ability to get out of the area quickly is what will increase your chances of survival.

 With chaos and destruction surrounding you, it will be difficult and dangerous to get out of the area.
-If you know how to respond and can stay focused, your odds of making it out alive are pretty good.
+If you know how to respond and can stay focused, your odds of making it out alive are better than nothing.

 Get Out of Your Building Now